 King’s believes worship shapes us as a community.
-By gathering to celebrate God, we remember who we are and whose we are.
-As we enact God’s story in worship, we are better able to respond to the beauty and brokenness in our world.
+By gathering to praise God together, we remember who we are and whose we are.
+As we enact God’s story in worship we are better able to respond to the beauty and brokenness in our world.

 We are a diverse community with students, staff, and faculty coming from a variety of cultures and denominations.
 In our worship, we seek to understand and celebrate those differences.

-Students are invited to celebrate God in worship every Wednesday at 12 p.m in the Atrium.
-Join faculty, staff, and students for a 50-minute service to encourage and challenge you as you live out your faith.
+Students are invited to celebrate God in worship every Wednesday at noon in the Atrium.
+Join faculty, staff, and students for a 40-minute service to encourage and challenge you as you live out your faith.

-If you want to help with chapel or join the worship formation team, contact Tim Wood.
+If you want to help with chapel or join the worship formation team, contact Tim Wood, Campus Pastor.

 Participating on a worship team is perfect for students hoping to sharpen their worship leading skills while helping the community worship God.

-Teams lead worship at both weekly chapel (Wednesdays at 12 p.m.) and at Worship 857 (Wednesdays at 8:57 p.m.).
+Teams lead worship at both weekly chapel (Wednesdays at noon) and at Discipleship and Resistance (Wednesdays at 8 p.m.).
 Worship teams can expect to lead worship two to three times a month.

 Each team has a leader who helps plan worship, schedules, lead rehearsals, and mentor team members.
-The student worship assistants and the campus minister, Tim Wood, are also available to help the team and will sometimes observe rehearsals to offer feedback and assistance.
+The student worship assistants and the campus minister are also available to help the team and will sometimes observe rehearsals to offer feedback and assistance.